Chart Color Schemes

 Port Kennedy features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.9% of all households, including 38.3% couples with children, 26.6% couples without children, and 15.0% single parent families.
 Non-family households make up the remaining 19.1%, with lone person households at 16.8% and group households comprising 2.3%.
-The median household size is 2.8 people, which is larger than the Greater Perth average of 2.6.
+The median household size is 2.8 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households